supersmo/terraform-google-cloud-build/README.md

 ![](images/7_edit_trigger_2.png)

 ### Create a trigger for the main branch ###
-1. Create a trigger for the main branch:Duplicate the trigger to create a separate trigger and cloudbuild.yaml for the main branch
+1. Create a trigger for the main branch by duplicating the trigger
 ![](images/8_duplicate_trigger.png)

-1. Edit the trigger to only trigger on the main branch
+1. Edit the duplicate trigger to only trigger on the main branch
 ![](images/9_edit_trigger_for_main1.png)
 ![](images/9_edit_trigger_for_main2.png)